azurecurve/azrcrv-series-index/readme.txt

 # About azurecurve

-**azurecurve** was one of the first plugin developers to start developing for Classicpress; all plugins are available from [azurecurve Development](https://development.azurecurve.co.uk/) and are integrated with the [Update Manager plugin](https://codepotent.com/classicpress/plugins/update-manager/) by [CodePotent](https://codepotent.com/) for fully automated, no hassle, updates.
+**azurecurve** was one of the first plugin developers to start developing for Classicpress; all plugins are available from [azurecurve Development](https://development.azurecurve.co.uk/) and are integrated with the [Update Manager plugin](https://codepotent.com/classicpress/plugins/update-manager/) by [CodePotent](https://codepotent.com/) for fully integrated, no hassle, updates.

 Some of the top plugins available from **azurecurve** are:
 * [Add Twitter Cards](https://development.azurecurve.co.uk/classicpress-plugins/add-twitter-cards/)